vatpac-technology/sops/docs/terminal/perth.md

 † *Non-standard positions* may only be used in accordance with [VATPAC Ratings and Controller Positions Policy](https://vatpac.org/publications/policies)

 ## Airspace
 The PH TCU is responsible for the airspace within 36 DME of the PH VOR, `SFC` to `F245`.

+!!! note
+    A significant portion of the TMA airspace south of the PH VOR (roughly 20 DME onwards) is classified Class E with a lower limit of `F125`.
+RPT aircraft frequently enter/exit the TMA via this airspace, see [Departure Procedures](#departure-procedures) for more info.

 When **PEA TCU** is online R155A & B is released to them from `A020` to `F160`.
 When R155A is active to `F160`, PH TCU airspace above R155A shall be released to **PEA TCU**.